Unity-Technologies/com.unity.probuilder/docs/docs/troubleshooting/faq.md

 ## Missing Icons

-If you upgraded ProBuilder and are now missing icons in the toolbar, first: restart Unity.
-If that fails to bring icons back, re-import the ProBuilder package.
+If you upgraded ProBuilder and are now missing icons in the toolbar, first try restarting Unity.

+If that does not work,

+1. Delete this folder: `ProCore/ProBuilder/Resources/GUI`
+2. Re-import ProBuilder from Asset Store / ProCore Downloads